-The Ethics and Patient Rights Committee provides medical ethics consultation, ethics education, policy review and encourages ethics research at Nemours/Alfred I. duPont Hospital for Children and other Nemours sites in the Delaware Valley.
+The Ethics Committee provides medical ethics consultation, ethics education, policy review and encourages ethics research at Nemours Children’s Hospital, Delaware and other Nemours sites in the Delaware Valley.

 Ethics Consultation